insidewhy/munamuna/readme.md

 The setup has been reduced from 14 lines to 4 lines, the entire test function is now 7 lines instead of 17.
 The mock is also typesafe and autocomplete can be used to assist with creating the mock.

+There are a few things to notice here:

+- `returns` can be used to mock function or constructor return values without creating a `vi.fn`.
+- `returnsSpy` works the same but creates a `vi.fn` that can be used to spy on the function.

 There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that are never needed.
 These must be tracked by `vitest` and reset on every call to `vi.clearAllMocks`.